How much do we really watch – or not watch – advertising?

 In what could be considered “a PR gift”, Sky are celebrating their victory against the illegal live streaming of Joseph Parker’s last match in the ring just a day before his next bout in Auckland tomorrow.

-Receptive.tv director Sam Aldred takes a look at the rise of global entities and finds that Sky might be picking a fight with the wrong organisations.
+Receptive.tv director Sam Aldred takes a look at the rise of global entities to find the battle between Sky TV and Fairfax, NZME and TVNZ is the wrong one.

-The rise in SVODs is quickly making audiences accustomed to paying for entertainment.
-However, not everything comes with a price tag.
-And stepping in to remind Kiwis this is Freeview, with its new ‘How good is free’ campaign by TVNZ Blacksand.
+We all like free things.
+However, the rise in SVODs has made audiences accustom to paying for entertainment.
+Stepping in to remind Kiwis that content doesn’t have to come at a cost is Freeview, with a ‘How good is free’ campaign by TVNZ Blacksand.

 MediaWorks has announced its 2017 programming line up, which is set to entertain audiences and deliver advertising opportunities with a feast of local and international reality TV and drama.